[Updated: February 21, 2025]

 Apply Perceptron Learning Algorithm onto Iris Data Set

-In the Iris Data Set, the attributes, sepal length, sepal width, petal length, and petal width, are a numerical value, but the class labels are not.
-Therefore, in the implementation of PerceptronClassifier, the train function transfers the class labels to a numerical format.
-A simple way is to use numbers to indicates these labels: $ \{setosa, versicolour, virginica\} \rightarrow \{0,1,2\} $, which means 0 indicates
+In the Iris Data Set, the attributes, sepal length, sepal width, petal length, and petal width, are numerical values, but the class labels are not.
+Therefore, in the PerceptronClassifier class, the train function transfers the class labels to a numerical format.
+A simple way is to use numbers to indicate these labels: $ \{setosa, versicolour, virginica\} \rightarrow \{0,1,2\} $, which means 0 indicates Setosa, 1 implies Versicolour, and 2 means Virginica.
+Then, the Iris Data Set can be viewed in the form below to feed into the Perceptron Learning Algorithm.

 $ X = \left\{ x_0, x_1, x_2, x_3, x_4 \right\} = \left\{ 1, sepal-length, sepal-width, petal-legnth, petal-width \right\}$